 Years ago I started going through through books, videos, podcasts, articles, blogs – I went through anything I could find looking for answers.
 I became what’s known as a self-help junkie.
 I was taking in as much information as I could handle.
 All of the best ideas from all of the best people and I figured, “Surely if I just mash all of these practices from all of these successful people together, I too will become successful!”
 This mentality lasted just days until I began to see the why this strategy wouldn’t work.

-You’re not your parents, your friends, your peers, or anyone else.
-You’re not identical to your idol.
-You may have a lot of similarities, but you have a lot of differences as well.
+You’re different from your idol.
+You’re different from your parents, your friends, your peers, and everyone else.
+You’re the same in some ways, and different in many others.
 This isn’t a bad thing.
 It just means that sometimes there will be situations that will be unique to you.
 You just have to accept that and handle them to the best of your abilities.
 That’s all anyone can ask of you.

 Although this first attempt was a bit misguided, it started me down a path of self development and research into how to improve myself that I’ve been on ever since.